spdci/payments-interoperability-layer/docs/documentation/pocs/README.md

 3. A simulation of a user interface which shows a payment notification.

-Schematic representations of the components of the two systems are shown below.
+Schematic representations of the components of the two systems are shown in the following pages.